Student Application Package

 Frame, John.
 Apologetics.
 (P&R Publishing, 2015)

-Having a firm foundation from which to engage with the world includes having an apologetic (reasonable defense) for what the Christian believes and why the Christian has such hope.
-Frame’s apologetic is based upon a presuppositional framework.
-Using this framework, the learner will appreciate that apologetics can be used as both a defense and an offense for a rational belief in the Triune God and the gospel.
+Having a firm foundation from which to engage with the world includes having an apologetic (reasonable defence) for what the Christian believes and why the Christian has such hope.
+Through a presuppositional apologetic framework, apologetics can be used as both a defence and an offence for a rational belief in the Triune God and the gospel.

 Grudem, W. Systematic Theology, 2nd ed.
 (Zondervan Academic, 2020)